jmcnamara/xlsxwriter.lua/dev/docs/source/bugs.rst

 Read the documentation
 ----------------------

-Read or search the xlsxwriter.lua documentation to see if the issue you are encountering is already explained.
+Read or search the ``xlsxwriter`` documentation to see if the issue you are encountering is already explained.

 Look at the example programs